deepdrive/problem-worker/README.md

 Worker is triggered via setting the worker's instance id in a job on Firestore.

-This process runs in a docker container and starts the sim / bot container via mapping the docker socket.
+This process runs in a docker container and starts the sim or bot container via mapping the docker socket.

 ## Requires